Case 1 – The Granny Farm

 A mother and son had been in partnership in a cash business in Perth.
 When the mother retired, the business profits increased and the son formed the view that his mother had stolen £250,000 in cash over past years from the partnership.

 The mediation was in Edinburgh.
-One of the relatives attending was a tax expert and, working with his brother, he showed him that the figures were exaggerated.
+One of the relatives attending was a tax expert and, working with his brother-in-law, he showed him the son (the pursuer) that his figures were exaggerated.
 After a long day and evening of negotiation, agreement was reached whereby the son withdrew his claim and the mother paid part of his costs.